rsearls/jModInfGen/README.md

   -v --verbose  The Summary Report will contains a detailed list of files found and processed.
 ```

-### Module-Info Parser Executable Jar
-To be written

 ## Project Structure
 * Project module, `mod-info-parser` uses lexical analyzer JFlex and LALR Parser Generator for Java
 java_cup in extracting data from each module-info.java file.
 This tool does not process
 module-info.class files as this would require JDK9.
-Any executable jar is provided as
-part of the build.

 * Project module, `analyzer` processes the data written to `classes.dot` by utility `jdeps` and
 a module-info.java file found in the project directory.
 It generates a module-info file
 of the analyzed data.
-An executable jar is provided as part of the build.

 * Project `maven-plugin` provides a plugin to be used on multi-module maven projects.
 It
 will identify cross module dependences.
 This plugin relies on the output from
-org.apache.maven.plugins:maven-jdeps-plugin.
-The plugin must be configured to generate
+org.apache.maven.plugins:maven-jdeps-plugin.  `maven-jdeps-plugin` must be configured to generate
 `classes.dot` files.